 Let’s face it; the primary reason anyone will divulge their precious email address is that they want what you’re offering.
 What’s the last thing you signed up for?
 Maybe it was a shopping list for pantry staples and tasty dishes you can make with them.

 What’s something your customers want?
 And, how does it tie into what you’re selling?
 Maybe it’s a template on how you do something or a timesaving checklist that will save your reader headaches.
+It can be a free ebook, or a physical freebie.
 Every successful list building tactic starts with creating something your customer values.
+Without a lead magnet there’s no lead generation.

 Opt-in incentive example from Sleeknote Blog